pawarpa/pawarpa/README.md

 <h3> Who Am I ? </h3>

-I am a graduate student at **Northeastern University**, pursuing **Master of Science in Information Systems** with coursework focused on database management, business intelligence, data analytics, and visualization.
+As a recent graduate from **Northeastern University** with a **Master of Science in Information Systems**, I have honed my skills in database management, business intelligence, data analytics, and visualization.
 With a strong academic foundation and hands-on experience, I'm passionate about leveraging data-driven insights to drive informed decision-making and solve complex business problems.

 - 🌱 I’m currently learning **dbt and Snowflake**